 The MDBO contains a description of the DBO.
 This includes the name of the DBO, a description of the data, the times of the first and last instances of data, whether it is a continuous time series and if so the sample interval, and the names and units of the data fields.
 The description of the data shall contain information so that the data source is well described.
 E.g. if the data comes from a satellite then it should include the satellite name, instrument name, and principal investigator.
 The MDBO fields are summarized in Table 2.2.
 For each DBO that shall be stored into the SAAPS database the system manager must enter the metadata fields.
 The fields that must be entered so that the database will work are the DBO name, Continuous, and Sample interval.
 The Description, Field names, and Field units are not necessary for the function of the database but should also be entered.
-The Start and End times can not be set.
+The Start and End times are not set manually, but extracted from the data.